jeslaspravin/jeslaspravin.github.io/_posts/CranberryEngine/GAL/2024-01-27-GAL-RenderPass-Framebuffer-Pipelines-Descriptors-Shaders.md

 Along with the shader code, the common shader stage-related data such as per stage entry points, shader stage type, and specialization information must be provided.
 How the common and API-specific data are arranged must be decided when implementing to make it as optimal as possible.

 I assume(Not checked) specialization constant([VkSpecializationInfo]) is unique to vulkan and it must be part of vulkan unique data as well? but since the layer above GAL is going to be a api agnostic layer.
-I am going to use specialization constant anyway and convert the specialization constant to uniforms in D3D when I add D3D support.
+I am going to use specialization constant anyway and ~~convert the specialization constant to uniforms in D3D when I add D3D support~~ replace specialization constant with constant directly replaced inside DXIL bytecode(Refer []).
 The issue to track native specialization constant support in hlsl <https://github.com/microsoft/hlsl-specs/issues/16>.

 ```cpp
 /* API Agnostic data and code */